JCSDA/fv3-jedi/README.md

 For details about JEDI, including installation instructions see: https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/

-The fv3-bundle is a convenient way of building fv3-jedi will all the necessary JEDI software. https://github.com/JCSDA/fv3-bundle
+The fv3-bundle is a convenient way of building fv3-jedi with all the necessary JEDI software. https://github.com/JCSDA/fv3-bundle